Goal Setting: How to Increase Productivity With Useful Goals

 One of Grove’s students was John Doerr, an early investor in Google who introduced OKRs to Google’s leadership.
 It’s been widely used at big tech companies as a method to set ambitious goals and track progress.

-OKRs also use the specific, measurable, relevant, and time-bound aspects of the SMART framework while pushing the limits of the achievable and realistic facets.
+OKRs also use the specific, measurable, relevant, and time-bound aspects of the SMART goal framework while pushing the limits of the achievable and realistic facets.
 With OKRs, the idea is to aim high and create stretch goals.
 At Google, for example, OKR success means reaching 70% of the objectives.

 The objective is clearly defined and supported by initiatives designed to achieve that objective.
 Objectives should describe a specific result or condition instead of something vague and general.